RamVasuthevan/Shared/README.md

 # Jekyll

-devcontainer, dockerfile and dependabot for Jekyll site
+Devcontainer, dockerfile and dependabot for Jekyll site

 # New Branch

 Bash script to create a new branch with a default name

+# Python
+Devcontainer for Python environment